khankuan/react-catalog/docs/pages/guide.md

 # Library Build Files
-The library output files are generated at the `outputDir` folder, defaulted to `library-build`.
-You should not include this folder in gitignore.
-Test snapshots are stored in this folder, under the `__tests__` subfolder.
-In the `lib.js` file, it also contains the index file to all of your components.
-This might be helpful when you wish to export your library as a npm module and you can reference it directly.
+The library output files are generated at the `outputDir` folder, defaults to `library-build`.
+Test snapshots are stored in `testDir` folder, defaults to `library-tests`.
+You might want to include these folders in gitignore, except `library-tests/__snapshots__`.

 # Writing of Component Docs